-The City's has limited staff (7 FTEs) in total and a severely constrained budget, with limited revenue to fund new programs.
-The capacity to do pro-active outreach and enforcement of fair housing complaints is limited.
+The second AFFH priority area is to improve fair housing outreach, education, and enforcement capacity.
+While public agencies do not directly control the actions of private property owners related to fair housing, they can influence outcomes.
+Rolling Hills has limited staff (6 FTEs) and a severely constrained budget, no tax-generating commercial land uses, and limited revenue to fund new programs.
+The capacity to do pro-active outreach and enforcement of fair housing complaints is constrained.
 As a result, owners seeking to rent property may be unaware of fair housing laws and discriminatory practices.
 Likewise, tenants (or prospective tenants) may be unaware of their rights and may face discrimination without awareness of the opportunity for recourse.
-Additional fair housing information and outreach can help remedy this factor.
-The Housing Element recommends continued contracting with a third party to assist in fair housing outreach, education, and enforcement.
+At present, there is not a formal private fair housing outreach and enforcement program and resources for such a program are limited.